Last stand at Lambeau: After a season spent fending off disaster, the challenge toughens

 Now, Lambeau Field could be where the Vikings make their last stand.

-But each time they steadied themselves, the Vikings fell back, surrendering leads to Cowboys backup quarterback Cooper Rush and the winless Lions, shuttling through five different starting offensive lines and scrambling for depth on defense after investments they'd made — particularly in the secondary — didn't pan out.
+But each time they steadied themselves, the Vikings fell back, surrendering leads to Cowboys backup quarterback Cooper Rush and the winless Lions, shuttling through five different starting offensive lines and scrambling for depth on defense after investments they had made — particularly in the secondary — didn't pan out.

-If the Eagles win on Sunday afternoon, the Vikings will have to win at Lambeau Field as 13 1/2-point underdogs without Cousins — and in only the second game they've been double-digit underdogs in the Zimmer era — to keep their playoff hopes alive.
+Because the Eagles beat Washington on Sunday afternoon, the Vikings will have to win at Lambeau Field as 13½-point underdogs without Cousins — and in only the second game they have been double-digit underdogs in the Zimmer era — to keep their playoff hopes alive.

 "We know what's at stake," wide receiver Justin Jefferson said.
 "We know we need these next two games, and we got to come out with energy and got to come out with that fire.
 If not, it's going to be the same results as the other games before that we lost."